wekeo/eo-data-vis-good-practice-guide/docs/source/10_visualisation_checklist.rst

 .. _visualisation-checklist:

 Visualisation Checklist - 10 points to consider
 =================================================
-Storytelling with EO data imagery - key points
+Key points to think aobut when storytelling with Earth observation data

 1. Have you made sure that your image/animation is simple and easily understandable.
 If you can, test it with others before releasing it.